gwu-libraries/sfm-tumblr-harvester/docker/prod/exporter/README.md

-# sfm-weibo-exporter prod docker container
+# sfm-tumblr-exporter prod docker container

-A docker container for running sfm-weibo-exporter as a service.
+A docker container for running sfm-tumblr-exporter as a service.

 This container requires a link to a container running the queue.
 This must be linked with the alias `mq`.
 For example: